TheOmegaFett/Portfolio/README.md

 ### Footer

 This section contains copyright information and links to LinkedIn, Facebook and Twitter/X. This footer is standard across the entire websites pages for thematic reasons and ease of access to important social media.

+## Pages

+### Index Page

+This page have a profile picture of myself and an introduction along with the skills section.

+### Projects Page

+This page has a collection of projects with a picture and infomation about the each project.

+### Contact Page

+This page contains a contact form and extra links.
+The extra links contains perssonal links and other professional links based on my projects.